 IC 4N35 | 1 | |

-Upon power connection the 1M 1W base resistor partially opens the transistor inducing a positive voltage in the auxiliary winding (8 turns) causing the transistor to open fully.
+When the transistor is powered ON the 1M 1W base resistor partly opens it creating a positive voltage in the 8 turn auxiliary winding that causes the transistor to open completely.

-The TL431 circuit controlled by a resistive divider of 3.3k and 10k activates when the desired voltage is reached.
+When the desired voltage becomes available the TL431 circuit which is regulated by a resistive divider of 3.3k and 10k activates.

-The optocouplers LED starts shining and a phototransistor limits the current to the transistor base reducing the PWM duty cycle to regulate energy delivered to the transformer.
+In order to control the energy supplied to the transformer the optocouplers LED illuminates and a phototransistor limits the current to the transistor base by reducing the PWM duty cycle.

 Transformer Winding Details: